 Passwords are a good first layer of protection, but attackers can guess or intercept passwords.
 Additional security measures can protect you even if an attacker does obtain your password.
-You can strengthen that first layer of protection by avoiding passwords based on personal information or words found in the dictionary; building passwords from combinations of numbers, special characters, and lowercase and capital letters; and not sharing your passwords with anyone else.
+You can strengthen that first layer of protection by avoiding passwords based on personal information; using the longest password or passphrase possible (8–64 characters); and not sharing your passwords with anyone else.
 (See Choosing and Protecting Passwords for more information.)

 What additional levels of security are available?

 Multi-factor authentication, simultaneously using multiple pieces of information to verify your identity, is becoming more common.
 (You may see multi-factor authentication (MFA) advertised as two-factor authentication.)
 Even if an attacker obtains your password, he may not be able to access your account if it’s protected by MFA.
 The theory behind this approach is similar to requiring two or more forms of identification or two keys to open a safe deposit box.
 You should turn on MFA where it’s available.
 Authentication categories include something you know (e.g., answers to secret questions or passwords); something you have (e.g., a token or other item in your possession); and something you are (e.g., a biometric measure such as a fingerprint).

 Something you know – This includes passwords or pre-established answers to questions.
 (See tips below for setting up good answers to these “secret questions.”)